In ‘Before Happiness’, Shawn Achor, the Harvard researcher and bestselling author, gives practical, science-based guidelines for becoming happier.

 Be the architect of your reality

 Reality, in fact, is our choices.
-We have power to interpret it both in negative and positive ways.
-Positive geniuses can see reality in a more broaden perspective.
-They have the ability to view from different angles.
+We have the power to interpret it both in negative and positive ways.
+Positive geniuses can see reality in a more broader perspective.
+They have the ability to view reality from different angles.

 Shawn Achor explained that

 “the positive geniuses think out of the box because they have richer association within existing knowledge structures and are flexible and creative.”.